spencertipping/ni/README.md

 - `./ni`: the fully-built ni image if you run `./build`, or just the core image if you run `./boot`.
 The version checked into the repo should always be a full build.
-- `src/`: the source files to construct the ni base image.
 - `./test`: runs unit tests or launches a test environment.
 All tests are run inside one of the dockerized environments; see the [dev docs](dev/) for more details about how this works.